Children's Hospital is part of the UPMC family.

 Pittsburgh, PA 15224

 As you are driving down 5th Ave towards the University of Pittsburgh campus, make a right on either Morewood Ave or Devonshire St. to access the large parking lot behind the Congregation.
 There is no charge for parking.
 Please enter through the glass doors at the entrance from the parking lot.
 There will be staff in Chihopi t-shirts to help with your child’s luggage and direct you and your child to the Registration area inside the Congregation.

 During Registration, the camp nurses will review each camper’s medications, and will check doses and supply.
 Please send a 4-day supply of medications in their original pharmacy labeled bottles, small individually labeled baggies, or in a pill organizer.
 If your child requires an IV or feeding pump, please bring your home care pump as well as extra batteries and supplies in case they are needed.

 Your child must have labs drawn prior to attending camp.
-All campers must have recent lab results available and obtained sometime between June 1 and July 28, 2018.
-If your child is a patient at Children’s Hospital, your child’s labs will be accessed from our database.
+All campers must have recent lab results available and obtained sometime between May 1 and August 1, 2023.
+If your child is a patient at UPMC Children’s Hospital of Pittsburgh, your child’s labs will be accessed from our database.
 You do not have to send the lab report with your child’s registration forms.
 Charts will be reviewed for compliance to these requests.
 Children will not be permitted to attend camp if these requirements are not completed.

 All intestine transplant recipients must have had an annual endoscopy and/or ileoscopy within the previous year, between August 1, 2022 and August 9, 2023.
 There are no exceptions to this requirement.

-Campers who are not patients at Children’s Hospital of Pittsburgh and receive care from other transplant centers must also submit the following items:
+Campers who are not patients at UPMC Children’s Hospital and receive care from other transplant centers must also submit the following items: